 Hon.
 Brett M. Kavanaugh

-Judge Kavanaugh was appointed to the U.S. Court of Appeals on May 30, 2006.
-Judge Kavanaugh graduated from Yale College cum laude in 1987 and from Yale Law School in 1990, where he was a Notes Editor of the Yale Law Journal.
+Brett Kavanaugh was appointed to the U.S. Court of Appeals for the D.C.
+Circuit on May 30, 2006.
+Judge Kavanaugh graduated from Yale College in 1987 and from Yale Law School in 1990, where he was a Notes Editor of the Yale Law Journal.
 After law school, he served as a law clerk to Judge Walter Stapleton of the U.S. Court of Appeals for the Third Circuit and then for Judge Alex Kozinski of the U.S. Court of Appeals for the Ninth Circuit.
 In 1992-93, Judge Kavanaugh worked as an attorney in the Office of the Solicitor General of the United States.
 During October Term 1993, Judge Kavanaugh served as a law clerk to Justice Anthony M. Kennedy of the U.S. Supreme Court.
 From 1994 to 1997 and for a period in 1998, Judge Kavanaugh was Associate Counsel in the Office of Independent Counsel Kenneth W. Starr.
 Judge Kavanaugh was a partner at Kirkland & Ellis in Washington, D.C., from 1997 to 1998 and again from 1999 to 2001.
-From 2001 to 2003, Judge Kavanaugh served as Associate Counsel and then as Senior Associate Counsel to the President.
-From July 2003 until his appointment to the court in 2006, he was Assistant to the President and Staff Secretary to President Bush.
+From 2001 to 2003, he served as Associate Counsel and then as Senior Associate Counsel to the President.
+From July 2003 until his appointment to the court in 2006, he was Assistant to the President and Staff Secretary to President George W. Bush.
+For the last four years, Judge Kavanaugh has taught full-term courses on Separation of Powers at Harvard Law School.